georgemarselis-nvi/java-for-sysadmins/README.md

 </Server>
 ```

-Read it as a tree of Java objects, because that is what it is. `Server` is the process; its `port="8005"` is a socket on localhost that stops the server when it receives the string `SHUTDOWN`. `Service` groups one engine with its connectors. `Connector` is a listening socket: port, protocol, thread pool size. `Engine` is the request router; `defaultHost` says which host answers when the request's `Host:` header matches nothing. `Host` is a virtual host, and `appBase="webapps"` is why dropping a WAR there works. `Valve` is a filter that runs on every request through that host, here an access log; `className` is the Java class to instantiate, and every attribute becomes a setter call on it.
+Read it as a tree of Java objects, because that is what it is. `Server` is the process; its `port="8005"` is a socket on localhost that stops the server when it receives the string `SHUTDOWN`. `Service` groups one `Engine` with the `Connector`s that feed it; the `Engine` (defined a few lines down) is the request router, and a `Service` exists so that one router can be fed by several listening sockets (HTTP on 8080 and TLS on 8443, for instance).
+A `Server` may contain several `Service`s, each with its own `Engine` and sockets, but the shipped file has one and nobody adds another. `Connector` is a listening socket: port, protocol, thread pool size. `Engine` is that router; `defaultHost` says which host answers when the request's `Host:` header matches nothing. `Host` is a virtual host, and `appBase="webapps"` is why dropping a WAR there unpacks the archive automatically. `Valve` is a filter that runs on every request through that host, in our example an access log; `className` is the Java class to instantiate, and every attribute becomes a setter call on it.

 That last point is the whole design in one sentence.
 To change access log format you edit a `pattern` attribute on a `Valve` element, because `AccessLogValve` has a `setPattern` method.
 To add TLS you add a second `Connector` with `SSLEnabled="true"` and a nested `SSLHostConfig` element, because that is the object graph.
 The Tomcat documentation for `server.xml` is therefore a list of classes and their attributes, not a list of things you might want to do.